Lorenzooone/cc3dsfs/README.md

 The name of profiles can be changed by altering the __name__ field in its file.

+On Linux and MacOS, the profiles can be found at the "${HOME}/.config/cc3dsfs" folder.
+By default, "/home/<nome_utente>/.config/cc3dsfs".

+On Windows, the profiles can be found in the ".config/cc3dsfs" folder inside the directory in which the program runs from.

 ## Notes
 - On Linux, you may need to include the udev USB access rules.
 You can use the .rules files available in the repository, or define your own.
 - At startup, the audio may be unstable.
 It should fix itself, if you give it enough time.